DucHoangMinh/tmp/readme.txt

 template attribution/credit link free on ONE DOMAIN name.

-You can send your payments through Paypal to this address: ealigam@gmail.com or visit our attribution removal page: https://www.DuckDuck.com/attribution-free/ and click the pay button on the page.
+You can send your payments through Paypal to this address: ealigam@gmail.com or visit our attribution removal page: https://www.Hoang Ha Phuong.com/attribution-free/ and click the pay button on the page.

 If possible, kindly send us the site's url where the template is being used.